 This website provides access to performance measures information and data.
 It tracks and reports on the performance metrics, baselines, and targets for each measure.

 Using this website, Delta Plan implementing agencies and interested public can view the status of performance measures and understand the science-based story each measure tells about reaching the coequal goals and managing complexities within the Delta.

 About Performance Measures:

 Performance measures are critical to implementing the Delta Plan, which is a comprehensive, long-term management plan for the Sacramento-San Joaquin Delta (Delta) and Suisun Marsh required by the Delta Reform Act of 2009.
-The Delta Plan was first adopted by the Delta Stewardship Council in 2013 and has been amended twice since.
+The Delta Plan was first adopted by the Delta Stewardship Council in 2013 and has been amended seven times since.

 Delta Plan performance measures allow the Delta Stewardship Council, Delta Plan implementing agencies, stakeholders and the public to track how well the goals and objectives defined in the Delta Plan are being achieved and to detect environmental or administrative changes due to implementation of policies and recommendations in the Delta Plan.

 Relying on science and monitoring data, these measurable indicators are based on numeric targets and include dates to achieve the targets as well as baseline conditions against which to evaluate the progress.